Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

    > **Note**
    >
-   > Because of a YUV restriction, and because the crop start position can be set arbitrarily, the cropped image width and height must be even.
+   > As there is a YUV restriction and the crop start position can be set arbitrarily, the cropped image width and height must be even.

 4. Handle the transformation results in `image_util_transform_completed2_cb()`, which is invoked after the transformation is complete.